ebk2003/Hadassim/README.md

 # Hadassim
-# Health Fund Simulation - ASP.NET Core Web Application
+# Hmo Simulation - ASP.NET Core Web Application

 This is a C# project developed in ASP.NET Core Web Application using the 4-layer Entity Framework method and Swagger for API documentation.
 The project simulates a health fund with two departments: MEMBER and COVID.

 ## Prerequisites

-- Visual Studio 2019 or later
+- Visual Studio 2022
-- .NET Core 3.1 or later
+- .NET Core
 - SQL Server

 ## Getting Started

 1. Clone the repository to your local machine.
-2. Open the solution file HealthFundSimulation.sln
+2.
- in Visual Studio.
+3. Open the solution file Project in Visual Studio.

 3. Configure the database connection string in the appsettings.json file with your SQL Server details.

 4. Open the Package Manager Console and run the following command to create the database:
    Update-Database

 5. Build and run the project.

 ## Project Structure